rajofearth/play-that-song/README.md

 # Play That Song

-**Play That Song** is a terminal-based MP3 player built with Python using `pygame`, `curses`, and `mutagen`.
-It provides a nostalgic, text-based interface to browse, play, and control your music library directly from the command line.
+**Play That Song** is a terminal-based MP3 player built with Python, utilizing `pygame`, `curses`, and `mutagen`.
+It features keyboard controls for playback, volume adjustment, seeking within tracks, shuffle, repeat modes, and a customizable text-based interface.
+The player can display song metadata and switch between music directories during runtime.
+Installation instructions are provided for Linux, macOS, and Windows.

 ## Features